 Drooping leaves?
 Damaged foliage?
 Bite marks, specks or sticky stuff on your jasmine plant?
 Chances are you have a pest problem.
 Pests affecting jasmine plants can seriously affect their ability to thrive and the production of those all-important scented blooms.
-You can successfully do battle with jasmine plant pests once you get a handle on what those pests are that are munching away on your prized beauty.
+You can successfully do battle with jasmine plant pests once you get a handle on what pests are munching away on your prized beauty.
 You need to know how to mount effective jasmine pest control and with a little patience, that beautiful little bush will perk up and scent your entire garden.

 Pests of Jasmine

 There are two main types of jasmine plant pests.
 The sucking insects, like aphids, are those whose feeding behavior entails piercing the plant material and eating the sap.
 There are also foliage insects which cause visual damage to the leaves of a plant.
 Most of these are caterpillars and larvae of a variety of moths and butterflies but a few represent other invertebrates.
 Pests affecting jasmine plants vary in size and degree of damage but it is best to establish some basic methods of dealing with the invaders.

 Jasmine Plant Pests of Foliage